|

 - Make

-sure that neither of the vehicles involved are touching (on certain
+sure that neither of the vehicles involved are

 vehicles, ground points may exist on bumpers).